 The housing element must demonstrate that transitional housing and supportive housing are permitted as a residential use and only subject to those restrictions that apply to other residential dwellings of the same type in the same zone (Government Code Section 65583(a)(5)).
 In other words, transitional housing and supportive housing are permitted in all zones allowing residential uses and are not subject to any restrictions (e.g., occupancy limit) not imposed on similar dwellings (e.g., single family home, apartments) in the same zone in which the transitional housing and supportive housing is located.
 For example, transitional housing located in an apartment building in a multifamily zone is permitted in the same manner as an apartment building in the same zone and supportive housing located in a single family home in a single family zone is permitted in the same manner as a single family home in the same zone.

 Transitional housing is a type of supportive housing used to facilitate the movement of homeless individuals and families to permanent housing.
-A homeless person may live in a transitional apartment for up to two-years while receiving supportive services that enable independent living.
+A homeless person may live in a transitional apartment for a predetermined period of time, however not less than six months, while receiving supportive services that enable independent living.

 Supportive housing is permanent rental housing linked to a range of support services designed to enable residents to maintain stable housing and lead fuller lives.